How do cats get intestinal worms?

 From the mother’s milk

-Unfortunately, it’s easy for kittens to get worms before they leave the comfort of their home, as infected mothers can pass roundworm larvae to their kittens via their milk.
+Unfortunately, it is easy for kittens to get worms before they leave the comfort of their home, as infected mothers can pass roundworm larvae to their kittens via their milk.
 Because kittens are so small and vulnerable, this can be particularly dangerous, causing diarrhoea, vomiting, and poor weight gain.

 From larvae penetrating the skin

-In the case of hookworm, after the eggs on the ground release larvae, these larvae can crawl through the skin to access the deeper tissues.
+In the case of hookworm, eggs on the ground hatch into larvae, these larvae can penetrate through the skin to access the deeper tissues.
+They eventually migrate to the intestinal tract where they mature into adult worms and start shedding eggs into the faeces.

 Treating your cat for worms

-Maintaining a regular worming schedule can save your cat from health issues and discomfort.
-There are several types of worming treatments available.
+Maintaining a regular deworming schedule can save your cat from serious health issues and discomfort.
+There are several types of deworming treatments available.
+MilbemaxTM, is broad-spectrum dewormer that protects cats against major gastrointestinal worms.
+Milbemax should be given regularly to keep your cat free from these nasty parasites.

 Did you know?